 Splicing tools are essential for working with cables.
-These tools help to join together two ends of a cable, creating a strong and secure connection.
-The most common type of splicing tool is a wire stripper, which is used to remove the insulation from the ends of the cable.
+These tools help join two ends of a cable, creating a strong and secure connection.
+The most common type of splicing tool is a wire stripper, which removes the insulation from the ends of the cable.
 This exposes the bare wires, which can then be connected together.

 Other splicing tools include crimpers, which are used to press and secure the connection between two wires.
 Another type of tool is a soldering iron, which is used to melt a metal alloy over the connection in order to create an even stronger bond.
 Depending on the type of cable, these tools may also be used to secure the connection with a sleeve or heat shrink.